19 August 2021

 Will data be collected on the effect of the COVID-19 vaccines on people with psoriasis?

 Registry data such as that from the British Association of Dermatologists Biologics and Immunomodulators Register (BADBIR) and PsoProtect should be collected to inform whether the COVID-19 vaccines either positively or negatively affect psoriasis outcomes.
 In addition, if you have psoriasis yourself, you can self-report to the PsoProtectMe study (whether you have had COVID-19 or not).
 If you do experience COVID-19 infection then you can also ask your healthcare professional to report this to the PsoProtect registry.

-If you have received the COVID-19 vaccine, you can report any suspected side effects via the Coronavirus Yellow Card reporting site.
+Finally, if you have received the vaccine, you can report any suspected side effect using the Coronavirus Yellow Card safety scheme.